Logo campus MANa

 Morning and afternoon

-• Creation of 1:1 scale sculptures using the various tools available
+• Creating full-scale sculptures using the various tools available

-• Individualized guidance from the instructor on the techniques of setting up Work
+• Individual guidance from the instructor on execution techniques

 Day 5